 Keep the Purpose of the Survey Vague

 Sometimes, respondents have a tendency to give you the answers you want to hear.
 One of the simplest ways to prevent that is by keeping the purpose of your survey vague.
-Instead, you should give a general description of the survey.
+Instead, you should give a general description of your survey.

 Sample Survey Questions